 Located in downtown Detroit’s historic Greektown Entertainment District, Greektown Casino-Hotel features approximately 2,800 gaming machines, 60 table games and a poker room.
 Greektown Casino-Hotel is also home to a 400-room high-rise hotel.
 Plus, there are a variety of restaurants, quick-serve food outlets and bars on the property.

-In 2020, Greektown Casino-Hotel is expected to announce plans to enter the Michigan online gambling market, including poker, retail and mobile sports betting.
+In 2020, Greektown Casino-Hotel is expected to announce plans to enter the Michigan online casino market, including poker, retail and mobile sports betting.
 A retail sportsbook opened in March 2020 and is now powered by the Barstool Sports brand.

 Greektown Casino-Hotel operator Penn National Gaming inked multi-year agreements with several leading sports betting operators for online and mobile sports betting and online gambling market access in July 2019.